 Foreboding Fleeing Flock: In Duskwood, after helping Abercrombie with his project, he asks you to bring a note to the mayor of Darkshire, after which someone runs in with news that wolves are running out of the woods, as though fleeing something, the abomination you unwittingly helped create.

 For Want of a Nail: Subverted in Warlords of Draenor.
-It's more than just Garrosh traveling back that changes history on the alternate Draenor; several small but notable differences have left this Draenor very different from our own even before his arrival, as noted by Kairoz in Hellscream.
+While quest designer Don Adams has said the alternate Draenor was virtually identical to the main timeline's before Garrosh traveled back, there are several small but notable differences have left this Draenor ever so slightly different from our own even before his arrival, as noted by Kairoz in Hellscream.

 Four Is Death: On the Wandering Isle you meet Jojo Ironbrow, who claims to be able to break anything with his head and does so with bamboo, wood, and stone.
 When he tries to break a jade statue you took from a hozen village he only manages to hurt his head, but the statue makes an effective battering ram later.